What is Phishing?

 The domain name portion of official Illinois State websites usually ends with ilstu.edu, ilstu.org, illinoisstate.edu, or illinoisstate.org.
 Occasionally, Illinois State websites will end with .com and may not conform to standard Illinois State domain names, which can make it difficult to tell if the site is real or fake.
-When in doubt, contact the Help Desk for assistance in verifying the authenticity of a website before logging in.
+When in doubt, contact the Support Center for assistance in verifying the authenticity of a website before logging in.

 The domain name portion of a web address is included in the first part of the address before any slashes.

 - Example #1: In the web address, video.google.com, google.com is the domain name.